 How long is recovery from breast reduction?

-In the first week after your breast reduction surgery, you will experience pain but this is controlled with pain medication and will gradually diminish.
-The swelling will last for a couple of weeks but most women can resume their normal activities within 2 weeks.
-Strenuous activities should be limited for about four weeks or as your surgeon will recommend.
+In the first week after your breast reduction surgery, you will experience pain, which is controlled with pain medication and gradually diminishes.
+The swelling will last a couple of weeks, but most women can resume their normal activities within two weeks.
+Strenuous activities should be avoided for at least four weeks or as your surgeon recommends.
 Avoid wearing underwire bras for a few months after the surgery.

-The results are immediate but swelling prevents them from being seen.
-The final results are usually permanent but aging and weight fluctuations can change them.
+The results are immediate, but swelling prevents them from being visible for some time.
+The final results are usually permanent but are still subject to change with aging and weight fluctuations.

 Does breast reduction surgery have side effects?

 Like any other type of surgery, breast reduction also carries some risks and they include:

 - Loss of nipple sensation and around the areola